ldstep/ldstephensnet/content/notes.md

 ---

+August 29, 2025, at 11:34:58 AM

+The other day, I switched back to Wipr on my iPhone and iPad.
+Today, I switched back to Wipr on my MacBook Pro.
+In my experience, Wipr just performs better than uBlock Origin Lite.

+---

 August 26, 2025, at 2:31:37 PM

 This may have been mistake, but I renewed my annual subscription to [Bear.app](https://bear.app).
 I’m experimenting with using it in place of Drafts.
 I like the cleaner simpler Bear UI.